input-output-hk/mantis/README.md

-# mantis - Scala client for Ethereum Classic, The Daedalus Release
+# Mantis - Scala Client for Ethereum Classic, The Daedalus Release

 In this release *Mantis* the new Ethereum Classic client produced by the [Grothendieck Team](https://iohk.io/projects/ethereum-classic/) has been integrated with the [Daedalus](https://daedaluswallet.io/) wallet.
 This integration puts the Daedalus wallet management